Strain Engineering of Photo-induced Topological Phases in 2D Ferromagnets: Effects of strain on topological properties

+In the simplest tight-binding approach, strain can be included in a given Hamiltonian via modifying hopping amplitudes anisotropically.
+In previous works in the honeycomb lattice, it is considered that electronic hoppings are exponentially suppressed when the bond length is increased \cite{turchi_tight-binding_1998}.
+This is the simplest possible model, which can be intuited phenomenologically from the overlap of atomic orbitals.
+One has

-In electronic systems, it is well known that increasing bond lengths leads to an exponential decrease in hopping strength $t\to t\exp\left(-\beta(|\boldsymbol{\delta}_{i}(\varepsilon,\nu,\theta)|-1)\right)$ \citep{turchi_tight-binding_1998}, where $\beta$ is a phenomenological parameter of the order of unity.
+where $\beta$ is a phenomenological parameter of the order of unity.
 Since we expect that the strength of the exchange interaction is $J\propto t^{2}/U$ for $U$ representing the strength of on-site Coulomb repulsion in some underlying electronic model, we consider that a similar exponential decay occurs for $J$ with the rate of $2\beta$.
-We find that the inclusion of such a phenomenological correction in a standard Haldane model is enough to produce topological phase transitions, when a system is strained with values of, for instance, $\varepsilon\sim15\%$ for a Haldane flux of $\phi=4\pi/5$ (see supplemental information).
-For a standard DMI system, even if $J_{2,z/\perp}=0$, this value can be much higher, making it unfeasible for applications.
-On the other hand, rich phase diagrams emerging from uniaxially straining a magnetic material appear.
-This is due to the intricate dependence of NN and NNN hoppings on Bessel functions.
-We focus first on the case $J_{2,z}=J_{2,\perp}=0$.
+We find that the inclusion of such a phenomenological correction in a standard Haldane model is enough to produce topological phase transitions, when a system is strained in the Zig-zag direction with values of, for instance, $\varepsilon\sim15\%$ for a Haldane flux of $\phi=4\pi/5$, due to a fusion of the magnonic Dirac points.
+This is presented in Fig. \ref{fig:(a)-Phase-diagram}.

+For a standard DMI system, if $J_{2,z/\perp}=0$, i.e. an Haldane flux is present corresponding to $\phi=\pi/2$, the critical strain necessary for a topological phase transition can be much higher, making it unfeasible for realistic applications.
+On the other hand, rich phase diagrams emerging from uniaxially straining a FMCI can appear.
+This is due to the intricate dependence of NN and NNN hoppings on Bessel functions, as presented in Table \ref{tab:Identifications-between-Haldane-1}.
+We focus first on the simplest case, with $J_{2,z}=J_{2,\perp}=0$, {but will later show that the inclusion of these terms yields several advantages}.